 - This Christmas just gone I made my bosses a hamper.
 They weren’t expecting it and they loved it.
 I added in some wine for mum, some ale and cider for dad, various cheeses, crackers, cheesy biscuits and some wild boar pate.
-I ordered the hamper set off Ebay too.
-The set came with the basket, straw for inside the hamper and the plastic wrapping with a bow.

 - Baked goods – gingerbread men, peppermint creams

 Parent gift guide for birthdays